Skip to content

 What makes this different

-Your AI coworker writes the markdown.
+Your agent writes the markdown.
 AgentDoc gives it somewhere to live, somewhere to be shared, and a record of who changed what.

 A real URL, not a desktop file

-Cowork writes to your Mac.
+Your agent writes to your laptop.
 AgentDoc publishes to /@you/slug — a clean webpage anyone can open, with a raw .md endpoint other agents can read.
-Send the link in iMessage, Slack, or email — no Claude account required to view.
+Send the link in iMessage, Slack, or email — no account required to view.

 Per-edit attribution

-Every change is named — Cowork, you, a teammate, another agent.
+Every change is named — you, a teammate, Claude Code, Cowork, Cursor, any agent.
 Full version history so you can see exactly how a doc evolved and who wrote which line.
-Nothing Cowork (or any local file) gives you.
+Nothing a local file gives you.

 Private by default — always